 Statement of Educational Philosophy

-St. Mary’s provides an environment for the development of the whole person intellectually, emotionally, spiritually, and physically in his or her social context, and presents a learning ethos that attempts to ensure advances in scholarship and technology are attuned to the authentic good of individuals and of society as a whole.
+St. Mary’s University provides an environment for the development of the whole person intellectually, emotionally, spiritually, and physically in their social context, and presents a learning ethos that attempts to ensure advances in scholarship and technology are attuned to the authentic good of individuals and society as a whole.
 It is an institution that inspires students to undertake responsible intellectual inquiry and accept the challenge of providing leadership for the creation of a socially just world based on sound moral principles.

 St. Mary’s University promotes understanding of and respect for the uniqueness and inherent dignity that defines each one of us, made as we are in the image and likeness of God.
 It is an academic community that, in a rigorous and critical fashion, assists in the protection and advancement of human dignity and of a cultural heritage through research, teaching, and various services offered to the local, national, and international communities.
 A Catholic institution recognizes that human culture is open to revelation and transcendence; the University should be a primary place for fruitful dialogue between the Gospel and culture.